IlanVivanco/showDottedPasswords/README.md

 # showDottedPasswords
 Bookmarklet that let you see the passwords entered in web forms.
-It works with the password the the browser remembers and you dont :wink:.
+It works with passwords the browser remembers but you dont. :wink:

 ![Dotted Password Example](gmail-example.png)